 - If the school from which you need a transcript is closed, contact the organization that oversees higher education in your state.
 They can tell you how to get a transcript.

 SNU is committed to student success from day one.
 We work with each incoming learner to maximize transfer credits.
-We also understand that college courses may not reflect your true mastery of a subject.
+We also understand that college courses may not reflect your mastery of a subject.
 We offer credit for prior learning, including military service, workplace certifications, and other experiences.
-Our prior learning assessment is a comprehensive measure of the things you’ve learned before coming to SNU.
-You can get up to a year’s worth of academic credit through this process.
+Our prior learning assessment measures what you’ve learned before coming to SNU.
+This process allows you to get up to a year’s worth of academic credit.

 We know that navigating the college transfer process can be stressful.
 Let us help.
 Contact us for assistance securing and reviewing your transcripts so you can start your degree program as quickly as possible.